From Facebook’s CEO to a field reporter, here are some of the workout routines of the most successful people around the world

 For these highly successful folks, their workout routine is just one of the many requirements in their life.
 Despite working around the clock, they still manage to push themselves inside and outside their offices.
 From Facebook’s CEO to a field reporter, here are some of the workout routines of the most successful people around the world.

 Mark Zuckerberg, Facebook CEO

-In a Q&A held by Mark Zuckerberg, actor Arnold Schwarzenegger raised the fact that he’s got to be one of the “busiest guys on the planet.”
+In a Q&A held by Mark Zuckerberg, Arnold Schwarzenegger raised the fact that he’s got to be one of the “busiest guys on the planet.”
 The Terminator then asked the Facebook mastermind how he stays in shape.
-Zuckerberg disclosed that he works out at least three times a week with his dog Beast.
+Zuckerberg then disclosed that he works out at least three times a week with his dog Beast.

 “Staying in shape is very important.
 Doing anything well requires energy, and you just have a lot more energy when you’re fit.
 I make sure I work out at least three times a week, usually first thing when I wake up.
-I also try to take my dog running whenever I can, which has the added bonus of being hilarious because that basically is like seeing a mop run,” Zuckerberg said.
+I also try to take my dog running whenever I can, which has the added bonus of being hilarious because that basically is like seeing a mop run.”

 Satya Nadella, Microsoft CEO

 Before taking over tech giant Microsoft in 2014, Satya Nadella’s childhood dream was to be a professional cricket player until he shifted plans and fell in love with engineering and technology.
 But Nadella carried lessons he learned from playing cricket into his current job.
 In an interview with the Geek Wire, Nadella reveals: